 Rajas joined Watsi on May 8th, 2013.
 One year ago, Rajas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rajas' most recent donation traveled 8,800 miles to support Dorn, a hardworking farmer from Cambodia, to fund surgery to treat her perforated ear drum.
+Rajas' most recent donation traveled 8,600 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.

 Rajas has funded healthcare for 98 patients in 14 countries.